Explanation

 How Borealis uses it

-The BM Score is the Borealis operationalization of trustworthy AI.
-A BM Score above 800 (A tier or higher) represents a meaningfully trustworthy agent.
+The BTS is the Borealis operationalization of trustworthy AI.
+A BTS above 800 (A tier or higher) represents a meaningfully trustworthy agent.
 A Flagged score represents an agent whose behavior is not trustworthy regardless of other qualities.
 The five dimensions together define what 'trustworthy' means in measurable terms.

 See also